hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 > ## Analysing the large system
 >
-> Now consider the following breakdown table for 1 million atom system with 40
+> Now consider the following breakdown table for the 10 million atom system with 40
 > MPI-processes.
 You can see that in this case, still `Pair` term is dominating the
 > table.
 Discuss about the rationale behind this.
 > ~~~